1gravity/Kotlin-Bloc/website/docs/getting_started/examples.md

 ```

 :::tip
-With `Kotlin BLoC` there's no need for an Android ViewModel which only adds unnecessary boilerplate code (see [BlocOwner](../architecture/blocowner/bloc_owner.md#blocowner)).
+With `Kotlin Bloc` there's no need for an Android ViewModel which only adds unnecessary boilerplate code (see [BlocOwner](../architecture/blocowner/bloc_owner.md#blocowner)).
 :::

 ## Post List

-The following (artificial) example gives a more comprehensive overview of the different `Kotlin BLoC` functions:
+The following (artificial) example gives a more comprehensive overview of the different `Kotlin Bloc` functions:
 - single-action + catch-all reducer
 - single-action and catch-all side effects
 - reducer with side effects